aa-fiu-classes/cnt-4713-web/project-2.md

     2.10.
 (5 pts, private) Client properly increases congestion window size in congestion avoidance phase

     2.11.
-(5 pts, public) Client detects and retransmits lost data segments
+(10 pts, public) Client detects and retransmits lost data segments

     2.12.
 (5 pts, private) Client sets SS-THRESH and CWND values properly after timeout

+    2.13.
+(10 pts, private) Client successfully transmits a small file over a lossy link with delay

+    2.14.
+(10 pts, private) Client successfully transmits a large file over a lossy link with delay

+#### Extra credits (by request only)

+1. Code structure

+    - Well organized code, with abstraction for Connection, data stream(s), etc.

-3. Server tests
+2. Server checks

-    3.1.
-(2.5 pts, public) Server responses with SYN-ACK packet with correct connection ID
+    3.1. () Server responses with SYN-ACK packet with correct connection ID

-    3.2.
-(2.5 pts, public) Server has correct initial values for CWND, SS-THRESH, and Sequence Number
+    3.2. () Server has correct initial values for CWND, SS-THRESH, and Sequence Number

-    3.3.
-(5 pts, public) Server responds with ACK packets, which include the next expected in-sequence byte to receive (cumulative ACK)
+    3.3. () Server responds with ACK packets, which include the next expected in-sequence byte to receive (cumulative ACK)

-    3.4.
-(5 pts, private) Server able to receive a large file (10 MiB bytes) and save it in 1.file without delay, loss, and reorder
+    3.4. () Server able to receive a large file (10 MiB bytes) and save it in 1.file without delay, loss, and reorder

-    3.5.
-(5 pts, private) Server able to receive a large file (10 MiB bytes) and save it in 1.file over lossy and large delay network
+    3.5. () Server able to receive a large file (10 MiB bytes) and save it in 1.file over lossy and large delay network

     * We will use `tc` command with reorder, gap, and delay to generate reordered and delayed packets
     * Test need to pass under different packet delays (50 ms ~ 100 ms) and reorder rates
     * We will not test timeout on the server side

-    3.6.
-(5 pts, private) Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file without delay, loss, and reorder (sequentially)
+    3.6. () Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file without delay, loss, and reorder (sequentially)

-    3.7.
-(5 pts, private) Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file without delay, loss, and reorder (in parallel)
+    3.7. () Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file without delay, loss, and reorder (in parallel)

-    3.8.
-(7.5 pts, private) Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file over lossy and large delay network (sequentially)
+    3.8. () Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file over lossy and large delay network (sequentially)

     * We will use `tc` command with loss and delay to generate the lossy and large delay network
     * Test need to pass under different packet delays (50 ms ~ 100 ms) and packet loss rates (1% ~ 10%)
     * We will not test timeout on the server side

-    3.9.
-(7.5 pts, private) Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file over lossy and large delay network (in parallel)
+    3.9. () Server able to receive 10 small files (1 MiB bytes) in 1.file, 2.file, ..., 10.file over lossy and large delay network (in parallel)

     * We will use `tc` command with loss and delay to generate the lossy and large delay network
     * Test need to pass under different packet delays (50 ms ~ 100 ms) and packet loss rates (1% ~ 10%)